 While the deliverability score of your text message doesn’t guarantee compliance, it can help and prevent carrier violations, too.

-What to avoid when running a cannabis text message campaign
+What to avoid when running a cannabis SMS marketing campaign

-When sending text messages to cannabis customers, there are some important things you should not do to ensure you stay in compliance.
+When sending text messages to cannabis customers, there are some important text message marketing rules you should follow to stay in legal compliance.

 Do not purchase or share lists of mobile phone numbers.
 None of these recipients have opted in to receive your text messages.
 This is illegal, and you will be directly out of compliance with FCC regulations.